Canada–United Kingdom relations: Defence and security

 The two countries have a long history of close collaboration in military affairs.
 Canada fought alongside Britain and its Allies in World War I. Canadians of British descent, the majority of the country, gave widespread support by arguing that Canadians had a duty to fight on behalf of their Motherland.
 Indeed, Prime Minister Wilfrid Laurier, despite being French-Canadian, spoke for the majority of English-Canadians when he proclaimed: "It is our duty to let Great Britain know and to let the friends and foes of Great Britain know that there is in Canada but one mind and one heart and that all Canadians are behind the Mother Country."
 It fought with Britain and its allies again in World War II and Korean War.

 Until 1972, the highest military decoration awarded to members of the British and Canadian Armed Forces was the Victoria Cross, and 81 members of the Canadian military (including those from Newfoundland) and 13 Canadians serving in British units had been awarded the Victoria Cross.
 In 1993, Canada created its own Victoria Cross.

 British Army Challenger 2 tanks at the British Army Training Unit Suffield (BATUS), an armoured training centre in Alberta, Canada.

 CFB Suffield in Alberta, Canada, the largest military base operated by the Canadian Armed Forces, has hosted the British Army's largest armoured training centre, British Army Training Unit Suffield since 1971.
-Historically, the British military has also either operated, or used a number of military facilities in Canada; with the Royal Air Force having previously trained its pilots at CFB Goose Bay from 1942 to 2005.
+Historically, the British military has also either operated or used several military facilities in Canada, with the Royal Air Force having previously trained its pilots at CFB Goose Bay from 1942 to 2005.

-In modern times, both are members of the AUSCANNZUKUS military alliance including the Five Eyes intelligence-sharing alliance with the United States, Australia, and New Zealand.
+In modern times, both are members of the AUSCANNZUKUS military alliance, including the Five Eyes intelligence-sharing alliance with the United States, Australia, and New Zealand.
 Both countries are members of NATO and participate in UN peacekeeping operations.
 Before 2011, both countries' main areas of defence co-operation were in Afghanistan, where they were involved in its dangerous southern provinces.
 Both have provided air power to the NATO-led mission over Libya.